Sacramento Schools with Paramedic and EMT Training Programs

 Associate of Science - Paramedic

-Courses cover emergency medicine subjects covered in the certificate program, such as advanced pre-hospital care, airway management and cardiac life support.
+Courses cover the same emergency medicine subjects covered in the certificate program, such as advanced pre-hospital care, airway management and cardiac life support.
 Electives are offered in areas such as wilderness medicine and pediatric advanced life support.
-This is a full-time program that lasts 12 months and begins each spring.
-Students are required to meet eight hours a day, three days a week.
+This is a full-time program.
 All students are required to participate in a clinical internship and field experience.

 EMT - Emergency Medical Technician Course